aahaanmaini/WhatsNew/README.md

 # What’s New?

-Generate crisp, developer-facing changelogs straight from Git.
+Generate crisp, user-facing changelogs straight from Git.

 `whatsnew` scans commits/PRs/issues + high-signal diff hunks, runs a disciplined LLM **map → reduce** summarization, and (optionally) publishes to gh-pages so your public viewer updates instantly.